danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 )
 ```

-When you define resources for a package, the package will generate a `.module` bundle that you can use to access any embedded assets and resources.
+When you add resources to a package, it will generate a `.module` bundle that you can use to access any embedded assets and resources.
 Tools like [SwiftGen]({{page.swiftgen}}) also use this bundle to access resources from the package.

-However, while this works great within the package, SwiftUI is currently not able to use the `.module` bundle in external previews.
-Any previews that refer to external package assets in any way will crash.
+While this works great within the package, SwiftUI is currently not able to use the `.module` bundle in external previews.
+Trying to access module assets will cause a preview to crash.

-This bug is discussed in great detail [here]({{page.article1}}) and [here]({{page.article2}}), where [Skyler_S](https://developer.apple.com/forums/profile/Skyler_S) and [Jeremy Gale](https://hashnode.com/@jgale) proposes creating a custom bundle that adds additional ways to resolve a bundle when it's being used in a SwiftUI preview.
+This bug is discussed in [here]({{page.article1}}) and [here]({{page.article2}}), where [Skyler_S](https://developer.apple.com/forums/profile/Skyler_S) and [Jeremy Gale](https://hashnode.com/@jgale) shows how you can creat a custom bundle to resolve a bundle differently in a SwiftUI preview.

 ## Creating a custom bundle